The Shipping Law Review: Spain

 The effectiveness of choice-of-court agreements does not depend on the parties' domicile.
 According to Article 25 of the Brussels I bis Regulation, the chosen court shall have jurisdiction unless the agreement is null and void because of its substantive invalidity under the law of the Member State.

-The European legislator wanted to end the 'Italian torpedo' (the term used to describe a tactical abuse of process in cross-border disputes to defeat a jurisdiction agreement).
-Article 31.2 of the Brussels I bis Regulation orders that a court other than the one agreed by the parties should stay the proceedings until the court seized on the basis of the agreement declares that it is not competent.
+The European legislator wanted to end the 'Italian torpedo' (term used to describe a tactical abuse of process in cross-border disputes to defeat a jurisdiction agreement).
+Article 31.2 of the Brussels I bis Regulation orders that a court other than the one chosen by the parties should stay the proceedings until the court seized, based on the agreement, declares that it is not competent.